A plate with fish on a blue tile surface

 Baked Chili Fish

-Garlic-chili sauce spices up this easy baked fish.
+Garlic-chili sauce spices up this easy-to-make baked fish.

 For Mexican-born chef and restaurateur Rosa Cienfuegos, Easter is synonymous with fresh seafood and spice.
 “We often ate seafood at home for special occasions and during Lent,” she recalls in her book CDMX: The Food of Mexico City.
 “Writing down this recipe makes me realize that I don’t remember eating this baked fish at any restaurant.
 So this is an authentic family dish taken straight from my grandma’s recipe book!
 My abuelita Tete would make this at Easter with my aunt Chita, who was always very kind and a true kitchen queen.
 I remember going with them to La Viga Market to pick the best fish at the best prices.
 It’s the biggest seafood market in Mexico City, and eating there is a great experience that can’t be missed.”
 If you can’t make it to CDMX, try this recipe to recreate it at home.